RosettaCommons/documentation/full-options-list.md

 <dt><b>-TBMB_constraints_energy_filter_multiplier</b> \<Real\></dt>
 <dd>A multiplier for the constraints energy for TBMB cysteines.
 Higher values result in more permissive filtering.
 Default 1.0.<br/>Default: 1.0<br/></dd>
 <dt><b>-link_all_cys_with_TBMB</b> \<Boolean\></dt>
 <dd>If true, then all cysteine residues in the peptide are linked with 1,3,5-tris(bromomethyl)benzene.
-There must be exactly three cysteine residues for this flag to be used, and it cannot be used with the -TBMB_positions flag.
+There must be exactly three cysteine residues for this flag to be used, and it cannot be used with the -paraBBMB_positions flag, the -TBMB_positions flag, or the -link_all_cys_with_paraBBMB flag.
 False/unused by default.<br/>Default: false<br/></dd>
 <dt><b>-TMA_positions</b> \<IntegerVector\></dt>
 <dd>If provided, then these positions will be linked by a trimesic acid crosslinker.
 The positions must have sidechain primary amines (i.e. be one of lysine [LYS], ornithine [ORN], 2,4-diaminobutyric acid [DAB], or 2,3-diaminopripionic acid [DPP].
 There must be 3N positions specified, and every group of three will be linked.
 Unused if not specified.<br/></dd>
 <dt><b>-use_TMA_filters</b> \<Boolean\></dt>